wn-doolittle/caliper-spec/guides/implementation-guide.md

 [CASE](https://www.imsglobal.org/activity/case) is used to align learning content and activities with academic standards.
 It might be useful to pass the CASE standard a Caliper `Entity` is aligned with via a [LearningObjective](https://www.imsglobal.org/sites/default/files/caliper/v1p1/caliper-spec-v1p1/caliper-spec-v1p1.html#learningObjective) `Entity` included with the `Object` in a Caliper `Event`.

+Researchers and analytics who collect data aligned to learning objectives can use it to correlate between learning activities and academic standards.

+Wherever CASE-aligned learning objectives are associated to [DigitalResources] you may want to include them in the `learningObjectives` array on your resource.

 If the Caliper endpoint is able to retrieve this information from another source then it may be better to not include the `LearningObjective` to help keep the Caliper Event's JSON smaller.

-Here is an example of a CASE `LearningObjective`
+Here is an example of a CASE `LearningObjective` with a full object (`name` and`description` are optional)

 ```json
 {